 Conclusions

 Small scombrid fisheries in the Atlantic Ocean are medium to small-scale, data-limited and generally unassessed, with a lack of management and enforcement, with exception of some regions in the Northwest Atlantic such in the US.
 Determining stock status is the first step to protect these stocks from overfishing and apply management measures to rebuild stocks that are currently undergoing overfishing.
-Since stock status for these species is highly uncertain, a management strategy evaluation is needed to evaluate different harvest control rules accounting for data and model uncertainty.
+Since stock status for these species is highly uncertain, management strategy evaluation is needed to evaluate different harvest control rules accounting for data and model uncertainty.
 There are still many gaps in the biological information available for these stocks, so basic biological information such as growth, reproduction and natural mortality estimates are essential to improve our understanding of fishing impacts on these populations.

 LIME has been used in data-limited stock assessments for small-scale fisheries in Costa Rica and Kenya (Rudd, 2017) and LBSPR in Palau (Prince et al., 2015).
-Our study expands the application of these methods to many other stocks beyond tropical waters.
+Our study expands the application of these methods to stocks beyond tropical waters.

 Acknowledgments